Positives

 Jones Mountain Twin Flex

 The Jones Mountain Twin has a pretty medium flex and a decent pop, but I wouldn’t call this super poppy.
-It’s not dead either, though, but it’s a good bit behind the Aviator and similar boards like it.
+The addition of basalt stringers helps a little, and it’s more poppy than before but still very similar to the 2024 model.
+It’s not dead either, but it’s a good bit behind the Aviator and similar boards like it.
 The spoon nose can wash a little buttering if you aren’t perfectly centered on the nose, and it can take some getting used to.

 If you like a stiffer flex, the Ultra Mtn Twin will be better for you, and you don’t sacrifice much in uneven terrain.
 However, if you like to butter and want a little better ride in all conditions, the Mtn Twin is the choice.